ShriramKumaran42/odin-js/README.md

 # odin-js
 This Repository consists of the assignment given by The Odin project as for the javascript level in the foundation course.
-This project is made with the knowledge and skills gained so far in this course.
+This project is made with the knowledge and skills gained so far in this foundation course.